-- (1) All equity awards granted to the Named Executive Officers in fiscal year 2012 were made pursuant to the 2003 Plan.
-The grant date above is determined in accordance with ASC Topic 718. - (2) Each of the Named Executive Officers participates in our Cash Bonus Plan.
-No Named Executive Officer earned an annual cash incentive award for fiscal 2012.
-The annual cash incentive opportunities available under the Cash Bonus Plan are described in greater detail under "Compensation Discussion and Analysis Elements of Compensation Cash Incentive Opportunities." - (3) Represents the number of shares of performance-based restricted stock units granted under the 2003 Plan with respect to performance in fiscal 2012.
+(1) All equity awards granted to the Named Executive Officers in fiscal year 2013 were made pursuant to the 2003 Plan.
+The grant date above is determined in accordance with ASC Topic 718.

+- (2) Each of the Named Executive Officers participates in our Cash Bonus Plan.
+The annual cash incentive award earned by each Named Executive Officer in fiscal 2013 is shown in the Summary Compensation Table under the column captioned "Non-Equity Incentive Plan Compensation."
+The annual cash incentive opportunities available under the Cash Bonus Plan are described in greater detail under "Compensation Discussion and Analysis - Elements of Compensation - Cash Incentive Opportunities." - (3) Represents the number of shares of performance-based restricted stock units granted under the 2003 Plan with respect to performance in fiscal 2013.
 Under the 2003 Plan, no participant may be granted awards in any 12-month period for more than 800,000 shares of common stock (or the equivalent value thereof based on the fair market value per share of the common stock on the date of grant of an award).
-These awards were awarded on May 2, 2012, after it was determined that five of the six performance objectives had been met with respect to fiscal 2012.
+These awards were awarded on May 15, 2013, after it was determined that four out of five of the performance objectives had been met with respect to fiscal 2013, resulting in an 85% payout based on the objectives met and the specific payout percentage that was assigned to those objectives.
+The remaining objective may be achieved through September 30, 2013 and, if fully met, will result in an additional 40% payout.
 These awards vest in three installments, with 50% vesting following completion of the performance period, and the remaining 50% vesting in equal annual installments over each of the following two years, as long as the Named Executive Officer is still an employee of RFMD on each such vesting date.
-The actual number of shares of our common stock subject to the performance-based restricted stock units that were awarded is as follows: Mr. Bruggeworth, 304,250 shares; Mr. Priddy, 130,750 shares; Mr. Creviston, 158,125 shares; Mr. Neal, 77,250 shares; Mr. Stilson, 77,250 shares; and Mr. Van Buskirk, 0 shares.
+The actual number of shares of our common stock subject to the performance-based restricted stock units that were awarded as of June 12, 2013 is as follows: Mr. Bruggeworth, 296,055 shares; Mr. Priddy, 115,685 shares; Mr. Creviston, 153,850 shares; Mr. Stilson, 75,140 shares; and Mr. Hilgendorf, 69,360 shares.
 For a detailed discussion of the performance-based restricted stock units, see "Compensation Discussion and Analysis Elements of Compensation Performance-Based Restricted Stock Units," above. - (4) These service-based restricted stock units granted under the 2003 Plan vest and are payable in shares of RFMD common stock after they are earned (in whole or in part) and no longer subject to forfeiture.
 These service-based restricted stock units vest over a period of four years and any unvested portion of such awards is generally forfeited upon termination of employment.
-However, in the event of termination of employment other than for cause, these service-based restricted stock units granted in fiscal 2012 to each Named Executive Officer generally will continue to vest over a period of four years as if the Named Executive Officer had remained an employee of RFMD (unless the Compensation Committee determines otherwise).
-The vesting of this award for Mr. Van Buskirk is also subject to his obligations under the Van Buskirk Retirement Agreement.
-See "Compensation Discussion and Analysis - Post-Termination Compensation - Retirement and Transition Agreements," above.
+However, in the event of termination of employment other than for cause, these service-based restricted stock units granted in fiscal 2013 to each Named Executive Officer generally will continue to vest over a period of four years as if the Named Executive Officer had remained an employee of RFMD (unless the Compensation Committee determines otherwise).

-- (5) Amounts presented represent the aggregate grant date fair value calculated in accordance with ASC Topic 718 of our common stock awards granted during the year.
-The per-award grant date fair value was \$6.50 for restricted stock units granted on August 3, 2011.
-See "Share-Based Compensation" in Note 12 of our consolidated financial statements set forth in our Form 10-K for fiscal 2012 for the assumptions used to calculate grant date fair value.
-There can be no assurance that the stock award value will equal the aggregate grant date fair value upon vesting. - (6) Mr. Neal retired from RFMD effective May 31, 2012. - (7) Mr. Van Buskirk retired from RFMD effective February 29, 2012. - (8) In connection with Mr. Van Buskirk's retirement from RFMD, this award ceased to vest as of February 29, 2012 and was forfeited in accordance with the terms of the 2003 Plan.
+(5) Amounts presented represent the aggregate grant date fair value calculated in accordance with ASC Topic 718 of our common stock awards granted during the year.
+The per-award grant date fair value was \$3.77 for restricted stock units granted on August 16, 2012.
+See "Share-Based Compensation" in Note 14 of our consolidated financial statements set forth in the 10-K for the assumptions used to calculate grant date fair value.
+There can be no assurance that the stock award value will equal the aggregate grant date fair value upon vesting.